Developing an SEO Friendly Website

 How to Find Long Tail Keywords

-Any good SEO will tell you that a strong long tail keyword will comprise of four words or more.
-Knowing what they are and knowing how powerful they are, can be two completely different things.
+Any good SEO will tell you that a strong, long tail keyword will comprise of four words or more.
+Knowing what they are and knowing how powerful they are, however, can be two completely different things.

-By logging in to the Google Search Console, a free to use program that can be easily accessed with a Gmail account.
-Users can discover which long tails they do/do not rank for and determine how to empower the latter.
+By logging in to the Google Search Console, a free to use program that can be easily accessed with a Gmail account, users can discover which long tails do and do not rank and determine how to best utilise the former.

 Further suggestions can be generated by scrolling down to the bottom of SERPs, see Figure 6.3.

-Having a list of long tail keywords will not do a great heap of good if you do not know how powerful they are, fortunately that is why SEO keyword tools exist.
+Having a list of long tail keywords will not do a great amount of good if you do not know how powerful they are.
+Fortunately, that is why SEO keyword tools exist.
 See Chapter 10.

 Structure of Content

 Formatting your content to meet user need is an important component of good SEO.
-If your text is too small, then users will struggle to read it, too large and it will look untidy.
-Getting everything right, presentation, layout and so on is absolutely critical.
+If your text is too small, then users will struggle to read it.
+Too large and it will look untidy.
+Getting everything surrounding presentation, layout and so on is absolutely critical.
 The needs of those with vision impairments also need to be addressed.
 Ensure your fonts are clear and do not clash with the colour of your background.